pgupta56/docs/docs/k8s/core-concepts.md

 # Core Concepts
 ### Pods

 >Pod is a group of containers that are deployed together on the same host.
-For single process deployment artifact, we can generally replace the word "pod" with "container" and accurately understand the concept.
+For single process deployment artifact, we can generally replace the word "pod" with "container" and accurately understand the concept.Pods operate at one level higher than individual containers.

-Pods operate at one level higher than individual containers.
-By design, all of the containers in a pod are connected to facilitate intra-pod communication and Shared resources.
-All container shared CPU, RAM , Network (Same IP but bound to different PORT) , Volumes (Mounts)
+- Containers in a pod are
+  - connected to facilitate intra-pod communication and Shared resources.
+  - Shares CPU, RAM , Network (Same IP but bound to different PORT) , Volumes (Mounts)
 - Use `localhost` with co-located container `PORT`
 - it enabled **Adaptor Patter** to suport common abstraction like Monitoring , Logging , Poroxy or Reusable Clients.

-***Commands***
+**Commands**
 - View all Pods `kcs get pods` or event try `kcs get pods -o wide`
 - See a pod details  `kcs describe pod/<pod_name>` (Events , Resource alocated , Laster Run status etc.)

-***As we go through we will discuss***
+**As we go through we will discuss**
 - Pods are created via Deployment , StatefulSet so that Self-healing , Auto Scaling and Rollup are handled via K8s
 - Health and Diagnostic check done by K8s.
 Usage of `livenessProbe` , `readinessProbe` and `startupProbe`
 - **Advanced** Gracefully stoping of container and enable preStop hook with 30s wait time `--grace-period=30`

-***Tips***
+**Tips**
 - If application takes time on startup configure a [startupProbe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes)

 ### Create and Configure Basic Pod (Container)